Read To Succeed

-UNPLUG & Read Month is a community-wide reading initiative that goes on for the whole month of February that aims to encourage children and families to step away from the constant distractions of our electronic devices and come together to enjoy the cultural and educational enrichment that reading provides.
+UNPLUG & Read Month is a community-wide reading initiative that takes place each year in February.
+It encourages children and families to step away from electronic devices and come together to enjoy the cultural/educational enrichments of books and other reading materials.

-We also hold a special event each year to help our local students celebrate UNPLUG & Read month.
-This year, we were at Patterson Park, and with the help of some amazing volunteers from Central Magnet High School, we hosted over a dozen after-school students and showed them how fun literacy can be!
+Read To Succeed supports this initiative by providing a list of creative activities that children, families, and individuals can engage in.
+We also hold a special event each year to help local students celebrate UNPLUG & Read Month.
+This year, we visited the after-school students at Patterson Park Community Center, and with the help of some amazing volunteers from MTSU’s Alpha Kappa Alpha Sorority, we showed them how much fun literacy can be!

-Below are some great ideas for fun and engaging activities that you can do at home, school, work, or even on a long drive.
+Are you interested in participating in UNPLUG and Read Month?
+Below are several ideas to get you started.
+These fun, enriching literacy activities can be done at home, school, work, or even on a long drive.

 How to participate